 • Applications: This folder contains member accounts that are used to perform specific business operations.

 In the Added Items section, click Create Folder.
-On the right of the page, the automatically created folders are displayed.
+On the right side of the page, the automatically created folders are displayed.
 You can change the name of each folder.
 If you no longer need a folder, you can delete the folder.

 In addition to the Core and Applications folders, you can perform the following steps to create finer-grained folders by department or business environment: Log on to the Resource Management console, choose Resource Directory > Overview > Organization.
-On the left of the Organization tab, select a node and click Create Folder.
+On the left side of the Organization tab, select a node and click Create Folder.

-Step 3: Create core accounts.
+Step 3: Create core accounts

 You can create core accounts for existing functional units.
 This way, you can perform subsequent governance tasks.
 The governance tasks include resource allocation, permission management, security control, and compliance control.